 “He is not here, for He has risen, just as He said.”
 Matthew 28:6

 Read Scripture.
-What a wonderful week to read through an entire gospel and maybe watch one of the movies below.
+What a wonderful week to read through an entire Gospel and maybe watch one of the movies below.
 You could read 2-3 chapters of Mark each day leading up to Easter.
 We also love the Jesus Storybook Bible for children.

 “For all have sinned and fall short of the glory of God, and are justified by the grace as a gift, through the redemption that is in Christ Jesus, whom God put forward as a propitiation by his blood, to be received by faith.”
 Romans 3:23

-Watch church on Easter Sunday.
+Attend or watch church on Easter Sunday.

 And please share this post with your friends!